irinayiwei/YouTube-Subscriber-Prediction/README.md

 Optimally, this project will help stakeholders to:

-- Predict the future subscriber number of entry-level YouTube channels and choose the ideal candidates for product promotion opportunities
+- Predict the future subscriber number of entry-level YouTube channels and compare among similar young channels for potential profitability
 - Identify the potential of new channels and find similar mature channels with similar growth path

 **Epics and Stories**: